mattermost/mattermost-mobile/README.md

 2. Join the [Native Mobile Apps channel](https://pre-release.mattermost.com/core/channels/native-mobile-apps) to see what's new
 3. Ask to be added as a beta tester by sending a direct message to `@lindsay` with your email address and device OS (iOS or Android)
 4. Install the `Mattermost RN` app
+  - Note: You need server version 3.6 or higher to test the new app - if your server is a lower version, you can test using our team site [https://pre-release.mattermost.com/](https://pre-release.mattermost.com/)
 5. Check the [Native Mobile Apps channel](https://pre-release.mattermost.com/core/channels/native-mobile-apps) or search for `#rnchangelog` for an outline of the latest changes (example [here](https://pre-release.mattermost.com/core/pl/tepdema9yirupdzjjamxk6wj3c))
 5. File any bugs you find by posting in the [Native Mobile Apps channel](https://pre-release.mattermost.com/core/channels/native-mobile-apps) with:
   - Device information